For almost three decades, bank-owned Early Warning has provided network intelligence that helps ﬁnancial institutions get money moving.

-Lou Anne is a frequent contributor on topics ranging from payments, retail banking, and risk for American Banker, PaymentsSource, The Wall Street Journal, PYMNTS.com and others.
+Lou Anne is a frequent contributor on topics such as payments, retail banking, and risk for American Banker, PaymentsSource, The Wall Street Journal, PYMNTS.com, and others.
 She has presented at industry events including Money20/20, BAI Payments Connect, NACHA Payments and others.
-Lou Anne was honored to be part of PaymentSource’s “Most influential women in payments” for 2017 and 2019 and was a “Women in Payments” nominee for Most Distinguished Professional in 2019.
+Lou Anne was honored to be part of PaymentSource’s "Most Influential Women in Payments" for 2017 and 2019 and was a "Women in Payments" nominee for Most Distinguished Professional in 2019.

 Diana Bresnan is Chief Human Resource Officer for Early Warning.

 Diana joined Early Warning in 2006 and has successfully guided the company’s human resource functions through several strategic acquisitions.
 Her leadership has been instrumental in sourcing and retaining the talent that has established Early Warning as the pre-eminent provider of real-time payments, risk and authentication solutions to financial institutions nationwide.

 Under her HR leadership, Early Warning expanded beyond its Scottsdale headquarters from a team of 140 employees to now more than 850 full-time employees in the company’s Scottsdale, Chicago and San Francisco offices.

 Diana’s diverse human resource experience spans more than 20 years and includes establishing and building human resource organizations, directing human resource functions through acquisitions, mergers and divestitures, and providing strategic regional leadership.

 Diana serves on the Board of Directors for New Way Academy in Phoenix, Arizona.
 She holds a bachelor’s degree in business management from the University of Nebraska.